Verdala Palace: Architecture

 Verdala Palace was designed by Girolamo Cassar, a Maltese architect mostly known for the design of many buildings in the capital Valletta.
 The palace is an example of Renaissance architecture, and its design is possibly influenced by Villa Farnese in Caprarola.

 The building has a rectangular plan, with pentagonal bastion-like turrets on each corner.
 The building itself has two floors, while the corner turrets are about five storeys high.
-The entire structure is also surrounded by a stone quarried ditch.
+The entire structure is surrounded by a stone quarried ditch.
 Although the turrets and ditch gave the palace the outward appearance of a fort, they were mainly symbolic, and the palace was never really intended to withstand any attack.
 Nonetheless, the palace was still armed with four pieces of artillery on the roof.
-The interior of the palace is very ornate, with frescoes on some of the ceilings.
+The interior is very ornate, with frescoes on some of the ceilings.

 A chapel, stables and servant quarters are located a short distance away from the palace.

 Ghost story

-Verdala Palace is supposedly haunted by the "Blue Lady", a niece of Grand Master de Rohan.
-She was supposed to marry a particular suitor who she did not like, she didn't want to marry this person so the only way to escape her fiancé is suicide, she jumped off the balcony in her bedroom.
+Verdala Palace is supposedly haunted by the "blue Lady", a niece of Grand Master de Rohan.
+She was due to marry a suitor who she did not like, so she committed suicide by jumping off the balcony in her bedroom.
 Her ghost is reportedly seen roaming the palace, wearing the same blue dress she wore when she died; her wedding dress.